pnp/sp-dev-solutions/solutions/ModernSearch/react-search-refiners/README.md

 3.3.0.0 | Apr 20, 2019 | Added search verticals Web Part allowing to search within predefined scopes using query template and result source.
 3.4.0.0 | May 23, 2019 | Added placeholders HTML markup by template instead of global.
 3.5.0.0 | July 8th, 2019 | Fixes: Taxonomy tags, web part header, theme colors, search box clearing, loading of handlebars helpers.
 Added Spanish locale.
 Optimized CSS references (may break in custom templates if you used some of the OUIF styles).
 Optimized bundle size for run-time.
 Added more options for time zone handling with `getDate`.
+3.6.0.0 | July 20th, 2019 | <ul><li>Removed the deprecated 'office-ui-fabric' module and updated layouts with the Office UI React components by wrapping them with web components.</li><li>Added a DetailsList and Debug layouts + template options for 'Tiles' (placeholders fileds, etc.) and 'Details List' (column builder, etc.).</li><li>Updated property pane fields (Search Results and Refiners WP) to use a dynamic search managed properties list instead of text values.</li></ul>

 ## Important notice on upgrading the solution from pre v2.2.0.0
 **Due to code restructuring we have hit an edge case which impacts upgrades from previous versions.
 To solve the issue go to `https://<tenant>.sharepoint.com/sites/<appcatalog>/Lists/ComponentManifests` and remove the entries for SearchBox and Search Results, and then upload the .sppkg for the new release.**